Luligu/matterbridge/README.md

 The Eve app only shows the history when the plugins run like an AccessoryPlatform in childbridge mode (this means the plugin is paired directly).

-## How to install and register a production-level plugin (from npm)
+## How to install and register a production-level plugin from a terminal (from npm)

 To install i.e. https://github.com/Luligu/matterbridge-zigbee2mqtt